By Guest Blogger, Terry Ryder, founder, hotspotting.com.au and propertyU

 While the area is full of beautiful homes, it’s equally important to factor in the investment potential and buy a home that is both a financial asset and a wonderful place to live.
-As buyer’s agents it’s our job to help you find the property which fulfils your requirements on every level.
+As buyer’s agents it’s our job to help you find the property which fulfills your requirements on every level.
 Northern Beaches price growth in 2016 is likely to revert to its long term average of around 5% in the absence of any major surprises, due to the strong run it’s enjoyed over the past few years.

 The famous L90 bus route runs from Palm Beach to the city along Pittwater Road.
 Construction has started on the Northern Beaches Hospital Road Connectivity and Network Enhancement Project, which will include an underpass and new priority bus lanes.
 From late next year, double decker busses will run every five minutes in peak hour to encourage more people to use public transport as part of the NSW Government Northern Beaches Transport Action Plan.